< Go to Jogging Strollers

 Weight and Folded Size

 When folded it measures out at about 19,550 cubic inches which is also on the high side.
-What it does have as an advantage is a quick easy true one hand fold and kick stand for self-standing.
+What it does have is an advantage is a quick easy true one hand fold and kickstand for self-standing.
 It is the only product we looked at that boasts the self-stand and with the added weight and girth, you'll be glad you have it.
-Only 2 other strollers out of 12 were larger when folded and one of these again was the double stroller versatile Cougar 2.
 Unfolding is also an easy process, but it will take two hands to manage it with any grace.

 Ease of Setup